Jack McGill Music Scholarship

 The Jack McGill Music Scholarship enables young music practitioners to further their music studies overseas.

 The scholarship is for 12 months and is typically awarded for an accredited course of study at a recognised overseas training institution.
 It can be used toward fees, travel, accommodation and/or living expenses.

-Previous recipients are listed on the who got funded web page.
+Previous recipients are listed on the bursaries, fellowships, scholarships and residencies web page.